Bulgarian train: Description

 Bulgarian train is a method of vote-buying that includes a recurrent process of casting pre-filled ballots.
 The process starts when political 'handlers' distribute pre-filled ballots in front of polling stations.
 The voters who are willing to sell their ballots take them into the polling stations, where they obtain empty ones, and cast their pre-filled ones.
 Then, they go back outside and hand the empty ballots to the handlers, who fill them in and give over to the next voters.

 Use

 Bulgaria

 The method was massively used in Bulgaria during the European Parliament election in June and the parliamentary election in July 2009.
 The voters willing to sell their vote were primarily from the Roma community.
 Analysts estimate that the number of people who sold or coerced their vote in this way ranges from 200,000 to 350,000 at each election.
 Consequently, the name of the method has become eponymous with Bulgaria.

 North Macedonia

 The implementation of the method was reportedly prevented in Struga during the Macedonian parliamentary election in December 2016.

 Serbia

-Bulgarian train was reported during the 2016 Serbian parliamentary election, during the 2020 Serbian parliamentary election, during the 2022 presidential and parliamentary election and during 2023 parliamentary and local election.
+Bulgarian train was reported during the 2016 and 2020 parliamentary election, during the 2022 presidential and parliamentary election and during 2023 parliamentary and local election.